fbpx

 Welcome to Author Spotlight, where each month we will shine a light on the authors that have captivated our minds here in Western Downs Libraries.
 Join us as we explore the diverse worlds they create and celebrate the magic of storytelling in all its forms.

-November Author:
+January Author:

-Book Review: The Woman in Black
+Book Review: The Christmas Fix

 Stars: ⭐⭐⭐

-October Theme
+November Theme

 December Theme